Create Guide

 Finished Goods

-Navigate to Inventory → Finished Goods to manage items you produce via recipes.
+Navigate to Create → Finished Goods to manage items you produce via recipes.

 Finished goods are the end result of your production process.
-They are created by linking a recipe's Target Product to a finished good.
+They are created by selecting the finished good as a recipe's Target Inventory.
 When you complete a production run, the produced quantity is added to the finished good's inventory.

 Finished goods support variants (different sizes, flavors, or configurations), each with its own SKU and optional price override.
 They can also have custom attributes defined in Settings, and support barcode/QR code generation for labeling.